How to match wine to cheese using weight, region, and flavor contrast principles

 White wines pair with a wider range of cheeses than most people expect.
 The acidity in white wine cuts through creamy, fatty cheeses in a way that red wines cannot.

-- Sauvignon Blanc + fresh tangy chevre log: the herbal, citrus notes in the wine mirror the tangy acidity of chevre.
+- Sauvignon Blanc + fresh goat cheese: the herbal, citrus notes in the wine mirror the tangy acidity of chevre.
 This is one of the most reliable pairings in cheese and wine.

-- Chardonnay (oaked) + Swiss cave-aged wheel: the buttery richness of oaked Chardonnay matches the nutty, caramelized flavors in aged Gruyere.
+- Chardonnay (oaked) + aged Gruyere: the buttery richness of oaked Chardonnay matches the nutty, caramelized flavors in aged Gruyere.
 Both have weight and depth.

-- Riesling (off-dry) + Danish washed-curd cheese: the slight sweetness of Riesling balances the buttery mildness of Havarti.
+- Riesling (off-dry) + buttery Havarti: the slight sweetness of Riesling balances the buttery mildness of Havarti.
 A clean, refreshing combination for warm weather.

-- Chenin Blanc + buttery soft-ripened round: the fruit and acidity of Chenin Blanc cut through the rich, creamy paste of ripe Brie without overwhelming the delicate mushroom notes in the rind.
+- Chenin Blanc + ripe Brie: the fruit and acidity of Chenin Blanc cut through the rich, creamy paste of ripe Brie without overwhelming the delicate mushroom notes in the rind.

 Red Wine and Cheese Pairings